antonioortegajr/idxInternshipApril2018/README.md

 IDX Internship Nov 2018

 ## Goals
+* Use issue tracking and git versioning for projects.
-Complete projects while learning modern web languages and syntaxes
+* Complete projects while learning modern web languages and syntaxes.
+* Track progress in github

 ## Set Up
 Sign up for or install the following applications and languages